Reference

 19/20

 Fully on-chain generative art before the category existed.
 The work is the contract; the contract is the work.
 No external dependencies, no IPFS, no metadata servers.
 Autoglyphs will exist as long as Ethereum exists.
-This is not just technical purity—it's a statement about what permanence means in protocol contexts.
+This is not just technical purity — it is a statement about what permanence means in protocol contexts.
 The scarcity is real because the constraint is real.

 Fidenza